 Here’s how to spot the danger, and what you can do if poison ivy gets too close.

-Even if you never saw the offending three-leafed culprit, the resulting rash is hard to ignore.
-This type of allergic reaction is known as contact dermatitis.
-It happens when your skin comes into contact with an irritant such as urushiol.
+The allergic reaction caused by poison ivy is known as contact dermatitis.
+It happens when your skin comes into contact with an irritant, such as urushiol.

 Poison ivy exposure can result in thin red lines on the skin when you’ve brushed against the edge of the leaves directly.
 If you touch pets that have the oil on their fur or touch clippings when emptying the mower bag, the rash can cover a larger area.